All Episodes

 And Hillary Clinton has never been asked about this.

-The New York Times then produced a photograph of this gentleman, Zhakashev meeting with Bill Clinton in Chappaqua in the Clinton home, and then Bill Clinton had to change his story.
+The New York Times then produced a photograph of this gentleman, Zhakashev, meeting with Bill Clinton in Chappaqua, in the Clinton home.

-So that in and of itself is interesting, but that's the beginning of this story that then moves to 2010, the flow of money, money that was never disclosed, this approval process, and what a lot of critics of your the Uranium one story want to do is just isolate part of the story and ignore the rest.
+And what a lot of critics of the Uranium One story want to do is just isolate part of the story and ignore the rest.

 And you simply can't do that.

-And you know, my position has been from the beginning, we need to investigate it.
+And, you know, my position has been from the beginning, we need to investigate it.

-The only way you can find out what exactly precisely happened is by investigating this.
+The only way you can find out what exactly, precisely happened is by investigating this.

 You don't investigate.

-Well, in all these other cases of political corruption, you start an investigation when there is suspicious evidence, and there's more in this case than there has been in in in a number of other public corruption cases going back.
+And there's more in this case than there has been in a number of other public corruption cases going back.

 I want to go to the FBI informant that had infiltrated this network set up inside of this country for over four years.